-- require the remedial party or site owner to complete and submit to the Department a periodic certification of institutional and engineering controls in accordance with Part 375-1.8 (h)(3): - allow the use and development of the controlled property for restricted residential use as defined by Part 375-1.8(g), although land use is subject to local zoning laws; - restrict the use of groundwater as a source of potable or process water, without necessary water quality treatment as determined by the NYSDOH or County DOH; and - require compliance with the Department approved Site Management Plan.
+- requires the remedial party or site owner to complete and submit to the Department a periodic certification of institutional and engineering controls in accordance with Part 375-1.8 (h)(3); - allows the use and development of the controlled property for restricted-residential, commercial and industrial uses as defined by Part 375-1.8(g), although land use is subject to local zoning laws; - restricts the use of groundwater as a source of potable or process water, without necessary water quality treatment as determined by the NYSDOH or NYCDOHMH; and - requires compliance with the Department approved Site Management Plan.

-7. Site Management Plan
+5. Site Management Plan